Sesto Rocchi

 Sesto Rocchi (1909–1991) was a violin maker from Reggio Emilia, Italy.

 Biography

 Sesto Rocchi was born in Reggio Emilia, Italy.
-He started his violin making studies at the School of Violin Making at the Conservatory of Music in Parma under Gaetano Scarabotto.
+He started his violin making studies at the School of Violin Making at the Parma Conservatory under Gaetano Sgarabotto.
 After approximately 6 years of study, he moved to Milan to further his learning with Leandro Bisiach.
 Between 1956 and 1988 Sesto served on every prestigious violin making body including an appointment (1980) as the custodian of the Niccolò Paganini Guaneri del Gesu “Canon”.

 He acquired over 17 international competition awards for his violins from 1952 to 1966.